Beverley Knight: 2006–2008: Consolidating success

 In February 2006 Knight consolidated her move into the mainstream audience by appearing on BBC1 music show, Just the Two of Us.
-The show, featuring celebrities who duet with established singers, ran for two weeks and proved to be a relative disappointment in terms of audience figures – averaging between 15 and 25 percent audience shares.
+The show, featuring celebrities who duet with established singers, ran for two series and proved to be a relative disappointment in terms of audience figures – averaging between 15 and 25 percent audience shares.
 Nevertheless, it provided a platform for Knight to reach out to a bigger audience and demonstrate her talent by performing a different array of songs than she would otherwise be known for.
 Reaching out to new audiences was also a driving force behind Knight's decision to join Take That on their reunion arena tour.
 "Take That – The Ultimate Tour 06", which ran from April to July 2006, sold 270,000 tickets in less than four hours on sale at the box office and featured Knight as a support act.

 In March 2006 Knight released her fifth album, a compilation set featuring the majority of her top forty UK singles entitled Voice – The Best of Beverley Knight.
-The album, which was certified Gold less than a month after its release, became her second highest charting of her career when it entered the UK albums chart at number ten and rose to number nine a month later.
-It was preceded by the single "Piece of My Heart" – a cover of the Erma Franklin classic made famous by Janis Joplin and entered the singles chart at number 16, spending 11 weeks inside the UK top 75 singles chart and becoming her longest-running chart single to date.
+The album, which was certified Gold less than a month after its release, became her second highest charting of her career, when it entered the UK albums chart at number ten and rose to number nine a month later.
+It was preceded by the single "Piece of My Heart" – a cover of the Erma Franklin song made famous by Janis Joplin and entered the singles chart at number 16, spending 11 weeks inside the chart and becoming her longest-running chart single to date.

 In October 2006, Knight recorded her fifth studio album, Music City Soul, in Nashville.
 Completed in less than five days, the album was released on 7 May 2007 and features collaborations with musicians such as Ronnie Wood and Scotty Moore.
 It spawned three singles, "No Man's Land", released on 16 April 2007, "After You", released on 2 July 2007, and "The Queen of Starting Over", released on 15 October 2007.
 This turned out to be her final album for Parlophone.

-Between August and September 2007 Knight supported Prince during his residency at the O2 Arena and also performed at the concert after parties.
+Between August and September 2007, Knight supported Prince during his residency at the O2 Arena and also performed at the concert after parties.
 As a result of this, she was also flown to perform at his Oscars party in front of A-list stars and got a standing ovation from stars such as Quincy Jones.